Top Machine Learning Development Companies

 4.4

-Fortune 500 and growth-stage companies that need ML built on a modern cloud data lakehouse architecture Fixed project, T&M, dedicated team $40K
+Fortune 500 and growth-stage companies, cloud data lakehouse ML Fixed project, T&M, dedicated team $40K

 4.3

-Python-stack product companies that need ML tightly integrated into an existing software system with MLOps from day one Fixed project, T&M, dedicated team $50K
+Python-stack product companies, tightly integrated ML plus MLOps Fixed project, T&M, dedicated team $50K

 4.3